One bright spot of tax season is the possibility of getting back a big income tax refund check from the government.

 - what disqualifies you for earned income credit

-- how to tell if youre eligible for the earned income credit
+- how to know if youe elidgable for rent credit

 - if you loss money crop farming can you still qualify for earned income credit